-Small Cruise Ships
+Small Cruise Ship Cruises

 American Cruise Lines offers a full season of Chesapeake Bay cruises on their line of small cruise ships.
 These ships are designed to cruise the inland waterways of the East Coast, and their ships can pull right up to the dock in many of the smaller ports.